 Logique de la Programmation in Luminy (Marseille).
 After introducing the

 notion of tripos (posetal hyperdoctrines for higher order constructive logic)

 we study the examples of Heyting-valued sets and realizability triposes and

 describe how triposes give rise to toposes.

-Revised notes of a course on fibred categories given at a spring school
+Revised notes of a course on fibered categories given at a spring school

 in Munich 1999.
-It introduces the main concepts of the Theory of Fibred
+It introduces the main concepts of the Theory of Fibered

 Categories as developed by J. Bénabou for the purpose of

 "Category Theory over an Arbitrary Base (with pullbacks)".